 The feelings I had were incredibly strong, I was convinced I was in love with him.
 Once I was free of him and our relationship I realized that he was feeling something completely different than I was.

 At the moment he’d behaved like someone who cared, who was content, affectionate, and happy.
 I was completely oblivious to what he was really feeling.

-It didn’t make a lick of sense to me and I felt compelled to figure it out, to help and to fix in any way that I could, because the good times, I thought, were just so damn good and how could he not be feeling what I was feeling.
+It didn’t make a lick of sense to me and I felt compelled to figure it out, to help and to fix it in any way that I could, because the good times, I thought, were just so damn good, and how could he not be feeling what I was feeling.

 The realization, that we weren’t sharing the same feelings, hit me like a ton of bricks.
 I wanted to spend every minute with him and it never even occurred to me that he didn’t feel the same way.

 When he was with me he sure didn’t act like that.

-We laughed, we talked, we cuddled, we held hands, for the most part, it was really wonderful and I couldn’t understand why he didn’t want that all the time.
+We laughed, we talked, we cuddled, and we held hands, for the most part, it was really wonderful and I couldn’t understand why he didn’t want that all the time.

 Figuring out that he didn’t and/or couldn’t feel the same way about me was a game-changer.
 I had figured out part of the riddle.